 Ubiquitous networking has enabled moving almost everything from user-devices to the cloud: music, video, storage and web apps to name a few.

-Native apps including the browser are a major hold-out to this move, remaining locally installed and making user-devices expensive, difficult to develop for, prone to obsolescence and less secure.
+The OS and native apps (including the browser) are a major hold-out to this move, remaining locally installed and making user-devices expensive, difficult to develop for, prone to obsolescence and less secure.
 However, native apps are still the leader for user-experience and functionality.

-NzOS was created to be a universal platform, supporting many application environments: Android, Linux, Qt, HTML5, OpenGL and Windows.
-NzOS systems provide app vendors the ability to deploy at scale, supporting 10K's of servers and 10M's of app instances.
+NzASP was created to be a universal platform, supporting many application environments: Android, Linux, Qt, HTML5, OpenGL and Windows.
+NzASP systems provide app vendors the ability to deploy at scale, supporting 10K's of servers and 10M's of app instances.